-In the final part of this paper we construct Taub-Nut like Ricci solitons on $\mathbb{R}^{2n+2}$ and give a new proof for the existence of the Bryant soliton in dimensions $\geq 3$.
-These results will follow with relative ease from the methods developed in the first part of the paper.
-This is because in the case $k=1$, the warped product metric (\ref{warped_hd}) can be interpreted as a metric on the completion of $\R_{s>0}\times S^{2n+1}$ by a point instead of an $S^2$.
-The soliton equations remain unchanged and only the initial conditions need to be modified to account for the change in topology, i.e. we will need to require $a=b=0$ and $a'=b'=1$ at $s=0$ to ensure smoothness of the metric at the origin.
-The Taub-Nut metrics \cite{T51}, \cite{H77}, \cite{BB85} are all of this form.
-Notice also that when $a=b$ everywhere we obtain a rotationally symmetric metric on $\R^{2n+2}$.
-This allows us to apply our methods to give another existence proof of the Bryant soliton in even dimensions $\geq 4$.
-Surprisingly, the existence proof also carries over to odd dimensions, because the analytical structure of the equations remains unchanged.
-We merely lose the geometrical interpretation of $a$ and $b$.
+In the final part of this paper we construct Taub-Nut like, $U(n+1)$-invariant steady Ricci solitons on $\mathbb{R}^{2n+2}, n \geq 1,$ and give another proof of the existence of the Bryant soliton in even dimensions greater or equal to four.
+As $U(n+1)$-invariant metrics on $\R^{2n+2}$ can be written in the form of the warped product metric (\ref{warped_hd}) on the dense subset $\R_{>0} \times S^{2n+1} \subset \mathbb{R}^{2n+2}$, the Ricci soliton equation (\ref{soliton}) reduces to the same system of linear differential equations.
+We merely need to modify the boundary conditions to account for the change in topology.
+In particular, we need to require $a=b=0$ and $a'=b'=1$ at $s=0$.
+The Taub-Nut metrics (see \cite{T51}, \cite{H77} and \cite{BB85}) are of this form.
+Notice also that when $a=b$ everywhere the resulting metric is rotationally symmetric.
+This is exploited in the construction of the Bryant soliton.